JVenberg/TrackmaniaSelfDriving/docs/index.md

 ## Results

-Since the model is a regression model, I measured accuracy of the model to be the percent of result that were within 0.10 of the expected value.
+Since the model is a regression model, I measured the accuracy of the model to be the percent of results that were within 0.10 of the expected value.
 Testing the tuned model on the test dataset yielded these results:

 | Dataset | Loss | Overall Correctness | Speed Correctness | Steering Correctness |